We offer comprehensive evaluations by compassionate professionals. You're more than a number. Get the answers you and your family need.

 Sliding Scale

-No one will be denied access to services due to inability to pay; there is a discounted/sliding fee schedule available based on family size and income.
+No one will be denied access to services due to inability to pay; there is a discounted/sliding fee schedule available based on family size and income for individuals who do not have health insurance.